Yale Daily News: 21st century

 The News has won numerous awards for its design and editorial content.
 Its November 5, 2008 front page design regarding Barack Obama's victory in the 2008 Presidential Election was featured in the Poynter Institute book: President Obama Election 2008: Collection of Newspaper Front Pages by the Poynter Institute.

 In 2009, the Yale Daily News won the Associated Collegiate Press Newspaper Pacemaker Award.

 On September 10 of that year, the News broke the news of the murder of Annie Le, a Yale graduate student reported missing and subsequently found murdered in the basement of her laboratory.

 In summer 2010, the 78-year-old Briton Hadden Memorial Building was renovated, increasing the amount of usable space in the basement and adding a multimedia studio in the heart of the newsroom.

 In 2018, the Foundation changed its name to the Yale Daily News Foundation and now provides financial support to News staffers who would otherwise need to take paying jobs during the academic year and staffers taking low-paying journalism jobs during the summer.
 The News student staff continues to be responsible for all editorial and business decisions.

 On November 21, 2019, the News published an article detailing allegations of impropriety and sexual misconduct against Brendan Faherty, the Yale women's soccer coach, by former players when he was coach of the women's soccer team at the University of New Haven from 2002 to 2009.
 Yale announced Faherty's departure the same day.

-The News transitioned during the COVID-19 pandemic in 2020 to a weekly print schedule and now prints only a Friday paper.
+The News transitioned during the COVID-19 pandemic in 2020 to a bi-weekly print schedule and now prints only a Tuesday and Friday paper.

 The Sterling Memorial Library at Yale University has an extensive Yale Daily News Historical Archive, containing digitized versions of printed issues from 1878 through 2020.
 Digitization of issues from 2021 through the present is currently underway.
 The collection is indexed, searchable and available to the public.

+The News updated its website design in January 2026.